GGEMS/ggems/docs/Sphinx/v1.0/source/executable_program.rst

   #include "GGEMS/physics/GGEMSRangeCutsManager.hh"
   #include "GGEMS/physics/GGEMSProcessesManager.hh"

-The verbosity level is defined in the range [0;3].
-For a silent GGEMS execution, the level has to be set to 0, otherwise 3 for maximum information.
+For silent GGEMS execution, the level is set to 0, otherwize 3 for maximum information.

 .. code-block:: c++